mvdwoord/RESDecryptor/README.md

 Internal encryption of secrets in RES is fairly straightforward, using a substitution cipher with a small number of hardcoded keys.
 This tool helps you decrypt secrets, either extracted from building blocks, from the datastore, or otherwise.

 For now the tool deals with secrets stored in __Task__ objects.
-Secrets from global variables are encrypted in a different manner.
+Secrets stored in parameters and global variables are encrypted in a different manner.

 ## Example